warengonzaga/3d-asset-nft-script/README.md

 3. In the [index.ts](./src/index.ts) file, update all of the variables at the top of the file to match your project.

-4. From line `30` onwards, you can configure the packs you want to create and the tokens you want to include in each pack.

-5. Run the script to create your packs:
+4. Run the script to mint your NFT:

 ```bash
 npx ts-node src/index.ts